 Back in July 2015, I provided a code sample for turning on what, at the time, I called "Aero Glass" for Windows 10 desktop apps.
 (Since then, its name was revealed to be Acrylic.)
 This code was circulated to the far corners of the Internet and even made it into a shipping product at a very large company.

 But the underlying undocumented API has now changed and the sample code I provided early no longer functions correctly on late Redstone 4 builds.

 AccentState enumeration changed, gaining a new constant specifically designed for Acrylic Blur use.

 Second, the Accent Policy

 GradientColor member is now expected to be non-zero.
-Despite its unfortunate name (pulled straight from Windows symbols), this member controls the blur background and must be set to an RGBA value stored in little-endian word order (ABGR).
+Despite its unfortunate name (pulled straight from Windows symbols), this member controls the Acrylic tint/overlay and must be set to an RGBA value stored in little-endian word order (ABGR).

 Reminder: This API is not supported and can change at any time.

 (02/02/2018: Thanks @StartIsBack for hitting me over the head and clarifying a revision of this post that initially discussed a two-word GradientColor.)